-French designer Yves Saint-Laurent in 2002, saluting the crowd with French model Laetitia Casta (L) and French actress Catherine Deneuve (R) at the Centre Georges Pompidou art gallery in Paris, at his last ever haute couture show.
-He died in 2008.
+French designer Yves Saint-Laurent in 2002, saluting the crowd with French model Laetitia Casta (L) and French actress Catherine Deneuve (R) at the Centre Georges Pompidou art gallery in Paris — his last ever haute couture show before his passing in 2008.
 Photo: Jean-Pierre Muller / AFP / Getty Images

-Some of the masters of fashion, such as Christian Dior and Cristobal Balenciaga, were gay men who hid their sexuality due to societal pressures of the era they lived.
+Some of the masters of fashion, such as Christian Dior and Cristobal Balenciaga, were gay men who hid their sexuality due to societal pressures of the era in which they lived.

 Today, it’s widely accepted the fashion industry is populated with many gays, most of whom are out and proud and at the helm of some of the biggest brand names.
 But does the fact they are gay contribute in any way to their success or talent?
 Scratch the veneer of that notion and a few controversial debates begin to surface.

 Donatella Versace, patron saint of many gays, in a 2016 interview questioned whether gay men made for great designers.
 She said gay men design for the “woman they want to be” rather than the customers.
 Yet, her fashion label had some of its most glorious years under her gay brother, the late Gianni Versace.

 Kanye West said in a 2015 interview he felt discriminated against in fashion for not being gay.
 However, he has since shown huge commercial success with his Yeezy label.

 It should be noted there are many straight designers — Ralph Lauren and Tommy Hilfiger, to name a few — who run global fashion companies.
 Just as there are straight female designers — Miuccia Prada, Stella McCartney, Diane von Furstenberg — behind successful fashion brands.

 As the fashion historian Valerie Steele once said, “There is no gay gene for creativity.”